June 27, 2026

 "Are there any unpaid fines on this rental?
 "Not all violations show up immediately, but it's still worth asking.

 This is a reference guide, not legal advice.
-Korean laws and rental policies change — verify critical details with official sources or call 1330 (24/7, multilingual) for foreign driver support.
+Korean laws and rental policies change — please verify critical details with official sources or your rental company.
+For language help, call 1330 (24/7, multilingual).

 [Read full disclaimer]